Stander-Digend/Minecraft-NotExactlyCalm/README.md

 If you feel that the modpack is missing a certain mod or find it "too difficult," you can manually add mods.

+You may manually add more mods to optimize this modpack and make it more perfect.
+You are also free to redistribute it, but please keep the same license and credit my name.

 Flowers_Baby is my Minecraft game ID.